mbiesiad/EntityFramework.Docs.pl-pl/entity-framework/core/querying/related-data.md

           .UseSqlServer(myConnectionString));
 ```

-<span data-ttu-id="ed119-155">EF Core włączy powolne ładowanie dla dowolnej właściwości nawigacji, która może zostać `virtual` zastąpiona — oznacza, że musi być i na klasę, która może być dziedziczona.</span><span class="sxs-lookup"><span data-stu-id="ed119-155">EF Core will then enable lazy loading for any navigation property that can be overridden--that is, it must be `virtual` and on a class that can be inherited from.</span></span> <span data-ttu-id="ed119-156">Na przykład w następujących jednostkach `Post.Blog` `Blog.Posts` właściwości i nawigacji będą ładowane z opóźnieniem.</span><span class="sxs-lookup"><span data-stu-id="ed119-156">For example, in the following entities, the `Post.Blog` and `Blog.Posts` navigation properties will be lazy-loaded.</span></span>
+<span data-ttu-id="37989-159">EF Core następnie włącza ładowanie z opóźnieniem dla każdej właściwości nawigacji, która może zostać przesłonięta — to oznacza, że musi być `virtual` i na klasie, z której można dziedziczyć.</span><span class="sxs-lookup"><span data-stu-id="37989-159">EF Core will then enable lazy loading for any navigation property that can be overridden--that is, it must be `virtual` and on a class that can be inherited from.</span></span> <span data-ttu-id="37989-160">Na przykład w następujących jednostkach `Post.Blog` `Blog.Posts` właściwości i nawigacji zostaną załadowane z opóźnieniem.</span><span class="sxs-lookup"><span data-stu-id="37989-160">For example, in the following entities, the `Post.Blog` and `Blog.Posts` navigation properties will be lazy-loaded.</span></span>

 ```csharp
 public class Blog